gurmitteotia/guflow/README.md

     }

 ```
-You can use the [signal APIs](https://github.com/gurmitteotia/guflow/wiki/Workflow-signals) along with AWS lambda functions to implement human approvals/signals.
+You can use the [signal APIs](https://github.com/gurmitteotia/guflow/wiki/Workflow-signals) along with AWS Lambda functions to implement human approvals/signals.
 You will no more need to use self hosted activities for getting the human signals in your workflows.
 A good number of examples involving manual approvals are provided in the [example](https://github.com/gurmitteotia/guflow-samples/tree/master/ServerlessManualApproval) project.